Book an ORCID Health Check with a Liaison Librarian to ensure you're getting the most from your ORCID.

 Detailed instructions on how to do this and to import the list into ORCID can be found here.

-If you have any datasets shared in Research Data Australia, you can also link these to your ORCID.
+If you have any datasets shared in Research Data Australia, you can also link these to your ORCID using the ORCID Search & Link Wizard.